SzilvasiPeter/mle-with-azure/2_Machine_Learning_Operations/README.md

 ## Key Steps

 In the initial step, we download the training dataset by using an Azure blob storage link.
 Next, we perform an Automated ML Experiment.
-We are logging the metrics and model data during the expirement.
+We are logging the metrics and model data during the experiment.
 Before publishing the endpoint, we get the testing dataset to test the best model.
-After retrieving the best model, we measure the performance with confusion matrix which is provided by the `scikit-learn` library.
+After retrieving the best model, we measure the performance with the confusion matrix which is provided by the `scikit-learn` library.
 We then publish the pipeline that enables a REST endpoint to rerun the pipeline from any HTTP request.
 Note that, we need to authenticate first if we would like to execute the pipeline using the endpoint.

 ## Screen Recording